deb-intel/LPOTtest/security_policy.md

 ## Report a Vulnerability

-Please report security issues or vulnerabilities to the [Intel® Security Center].
+Report security issues or vulnerabilities to the [Intel® Security Center].

 For more information on how Intel® works to resolve security issues, see [Vulnerability Handling Guidelines].